vseventer/markmyjourney/content/blog/20170420-the-monasteries-of-meteora.md

 {{< photo "IMG_9267.JPG" >}}

 The last monastery we visited was Agios Stefanos, isolated on the southeast corner of Meteora.
 From here, it is an easy ride back down to ground level and Kalampáka.
-If you plan on visiting only one or two monasteries, we highly recommend renting a car as opposed to an organized tour.
+If you plan on visiting only one or two monasteries, we highly recommend renting a car instead of an organized tour.
 We spent a good five to six hours in Meteora, and felt we got a good impression of this incredible place.

 {{< photo "IMG_9273.JPG" >}}